plowsof/monero-fund-watch/README.md

 - use tx-notify from monero-wallet-rpc to run a python script when incoming transactions are received.
 - use a webscraper to check binaryFates recent activity on gitlab.
+- get last 1 hour of activity from the monero community matrix room.
+- check if the tx id was posted by BinaryFate
 - send the tweet.
 - https://twitter.com/WatchFund/